krptn/krypton/README.md

 After integrations with web frameworks

 # Build/Setup the extension for development
 First please build and install openssl3 before building pysec.
-Currently only windows is supported.
 Please install openssl in the /openssl-install and place configs in /openssl-config directory (where /openssl-install and /openssl-config is in the root folder of this repo).
 Hence, when using perl Configure please pass --prefix=DIR (replace dir with your /openssl-install directory), --openssldir=DIR (replace DIR with your /openssl-config directory) and enable-fips option.
 To create debug binaries, you need to pass the --debug option also.

 For example (Windows example):